huaweicloud/terraform-provider-huaweicloud/docs/resources/aom_component.md

 The following arguments are supported:

 * `name` - (Required, String) Specifies the component name.
-  Changing this parameter will create a new resource.
+  Changing this creates a new resource.

 * `model_id` - (Required, String) Specifies the model id.
 Application ID sub-application ID, ID length cannot exceed 36 characters, consisting of uppercase and lowercase letters and numbers.
-  Changing this creates a new resource
+  Changing this creates a new resource.

 * `model_type` - (Required, String) Specifies the model type.
-Application, sub-application, not case sensitive, Enumeration values: APPLICATION, SUB_APPLICATION Changing this creates a new resource
+Application, sub-application, not case sensitive, Enumeration values: APPLICATION, SUB_APPLICATION Changing this creates a new resource.

 * `region` - (Optional, String) Specifies the region in which to create the resource.
   If omitted, the provider-level region will be used.